 2. Listening and Learning

 Twitter is a very useful platform to gather valuable industry data, insights and intelligence.
-In real time, you can see what your competitors are tweeting about and you can get insights into how businesses are using Twitter to drive traffic, increase engagement and grow.
+In real time, you can see what your competitors are tweeting about

 3. Growing your Business